MachineLemonade/docs/v0.9/ee-rbac.md

 Workspace Admins are the highest-tiered role.
 Admins can:

 - Perform CRUD (create, read, update, delete) operations on the Workspace
-- Perform CRUD operations on any deployment within that workspace
+- Perform CRUD operations on any Airflow deployment within that workspace
 - Manage users and their permissions in a Workspace

 ### Editor